 Clause (i) of new section 4006(a)(3)(H) of ERISA says that the new variable-rate premium cap applies "[i]n the case of an employer who has 25 or fewer employees on the first day of the plan year."
 But clause (ii) of new section 4006(a)(3)(H) of ERISA makes clear that the applicability of the new cap does not necessarily depend on the size of a single employer, but rather depends on the size of a plan's controlled group, that is, the aggregate size of "all contributing sponsors and their controlled groups."
 (See the definition of "controlled group" in § 4001.2 of PBGC's regulation on Terminology (29 CFR Part 4001), which provides that "[a]ny reference to a plan's controlled group means all contributing sponsors of the plan and all members of each contributing sponsor's controlled group").
 Since a plan maintained by one contributing sponsor may or may not also be maintained by one or more other contributing sponsors that are not in the first sponsor's controlled group, the applicability of the cap must be determined plan by plan, not employer by employer.
-New § 4006.3(b)(3) describes the plans eligible for the cap.

-Meaning of "Employee"
+Meaning of "employee"

 New section 4006(a)(3)(H) of ERISA does not give guidance as to the meaning of the term "employee."
-New § 4006.3(b)(4) as added by this rule defines "employee" for this purpose by reference to section 410(b)(1) of the Internal Revenue Code, which deals with minimum coverage requirements for qualified plans and requires that employees be counted to evaluate the breadth of coverage of a plan.
+PBGC proposes to define "employee" for this purpose by reference to section 410(b)(1) of the Internal Revenue Code, which deals with minimum coverage requirements for qualified plans and requires that employees be counted to evaluate the breadth of coverage of a plan.
 For this purpose, certain individuals may be counted as "employees" although they might not be considered common law employees of the employer-for example, affiliated service group employees (under Code section 414(m)) and leased employees (under Code section 414(n)).
 PBGC considers this approach appropriate to prevent an employer from qualifying for the cap by artificially lowering its employee count through the use of sophisticated business structuring devices.
-In addition, in order to ensure that all employees are counted, new §4006.3(b)(4) provides that the employee count is to be determined without regard to Code section 410(b)(3), (4), and (5), which might be considered to exclude from the count collective bargaining employees, employees not meeting a plan's age and service requirements, and employees in separate lines of business.
+In addition, in order to ensure that all employees are counted, PBGC proposes that the employee count be determined without regard to Code section 410(b)(3), (4), and (5), which might be considered to exclude from the count collective bargaining employees, employees not meeting a plan's age and service requirements, and employees in separate lines of business.